Child Labor Provisions of the Fair Labor Standards Act (FLSA) for Nonagricultural Occupations

 Investigators of the Wage and Hour Division who are stationed across the U.S. enforce the youth employment provisions of the FLSA.
-As the Secretary of Labor's authorized representatives, they have the authority to conduct investigations and gather data on wages, hours, and other employment conditions or practices, in order to determine compliance with all the provisions of the FLSA.
+As the Secretary of Labor’s representatives, they have the authority to conduct investigations and gather data on wages, hours, and other employment conditions or practices in order to assess compliance with all the provisions of the FLSA.

 Where to Obtain Additional Information